 Don't have a MyID?
 Login with the GALILEO password that you can get in your library account.
 Once you have the password, go to this page to login.
 Contact Access Services at 706-542-3256 if you have trouble accessing your library account.
 The password changes every semester.

 You will be mining the bibliographies of the papers you find for additional sources.
-The quickest way to find out if we have access to a journal, either electronically or in print, is to search under the journals tab of our homepage for the journal title from the citation:
+The quickest way to find out if we have access to a journal, either electronically or in print, is to search under the Journals by Title link from our homepage for the journal title from the citation:

 Brugger, K. E., L. N. Arkin, and J. M. Gramlich.
 1994.
 Migration patterns of Cedar Waxwings in the eastern United States.
 J. Field Ornithol.
 65:381-387.